unai-ss/Kafka-Kconnector-Prometheus-Grafana/README.md

 ### Components

 - Grafana is open source analytics & monitoring solution for databases.
-- An open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
+- Prometheus is an open-source monitoring system with a dimensional data model, flexible query language, efficient time series database and modern alerting approach.
 - Docker is a set of products that use OS-level virtualization to deliver software in packages called containers.
 - Apache Kafka is a framework implementation of a software bus using stream-processing
 - MongoDB is a source-available cross-platform document-oriented database program